Taxation of international executives

 |More than||15% of annual basic salary||(add excess payments to employment income)|

 Are there any tax compliance requirements when leaving Ghana?

 The assignees upon departure from Ghana must ensure the following tax obligations are met:

 The GIS provides a confirmation letter stating that the assignee has departed from Ghana

 What if the assignee comes back for a trip after residency has terminated?

 The individual is required to meet Ghana immigration requirements.
 The individual will be taxable on any income which had a source in Ghana during the period spent in Ghana.

 There are frequent communications between the Ghana Immigration Service (GIS) and the GRA on assignees in Ghana.
-Before an assignee is issued with or renews his/her work and residence permit with the GIS, a requests is sent to the GRA for a tax clearance certificate to be obtained.
+Before an assignee is issued with or renews their work and residence permit with the GIS, a request is sent to the GRA for a tax clearance certificate to be obtained.